CloudLink Integrator Agent

 iMACS

-The iMACS section is to configure the security settings for access to the iMACS file share.
+The iMACS section is to configure the security settings for access to the Power Systems Projects (formerly iMACS) file share.

-If you are not using iMACS application, you do not need to configure the iMACS section of the integrator.
+If you are not using Power Systems Projects, you do not need to configure the iMACS section of the integrator.

 Enter the following information, then click on Save Settings:

-• Account: Service account that you have created for accessing the iMACS file share.
-This service account must have full read/write access granted to the iMACS file share.
+- Account: Service account that you have created for accessing the Power Systems Projects file share.
+This service account must have full read/write access granted to the Power Systems Projects file share.

 DBS Connection